KCN07/advanced-javascript/README.md

-# advanced-javascript. this is some code while I was trying to learn javascript properly
+# advanced-javascript. these are some code I practiced while I was trying to learn javascript properly